Radical Sharing & Universal Love Don’t Work

 - Need for Self-actualization

-Builders of Continuing Creation say — We find that the dominant direction of G>O>D> is not toward radically equal sharing, peace, and love; but toward creativity, building, and increased complexity.
-As we see in our Essay, PRINCIPLES & PROCESSES OF EVOLUTION, evolution is driven by both competition and cooperation.
+Builders of Continuing Creation say — We find that the dominant direction of Continuing Creation is not toward radically equal sharing, peace, and love; but toward creativity, construction, and increased complexity.
+As we see in our Essay, The Processes of Evolution & Their Meaning, evolution is driven by both competition and cooperation.
 Competition and cooperation interact to become Creation.
-The Processes of Creation weave the Pattern of G>O>D>.
+The Processes of Creation weave the Pattern of The Growing, Organizing, Direction of the Universe.

-Stated another way, there are Three Drives at work in the Process of G>O>D>:
+Stated another way, there are Three Drives at work in the Processes of Continuing Creation:

 - The Selfish-Aggressive drive (competition),